 Prospect is a tiny town located in the state of Tennessee.
 With a population of 121 people and just one neighborhood, Prospect is the 385th largest community in Tennessee.
-Prospect has seen a significant amount of newer housing growth in recent years.
-Quite often, new home construction is the result of new residents moving in who are middle class or wealthier, attracted by jobs, a healthy local economy, or other amenities as they leave nearby or far away areas for greener pastures.
+Much of the housing stock in Prospect was built relatively recently.
+The construction of new real estate can often be taken as an indication that the local Prospect economy is robust, and that jobs or other amenities are attracting an influx of new residents.
 This seems to be the case in Prospect, where the median household income is $57,031.00.

 Prospect is a decidedly white-collar town, with fully 87.50% of the workforce employed in white-collar jobs, well above the national average.
 Overall, Prospect is a town of service providers, professionals, and sales and office workers.
 There are especially a lot of people living in Prospect who work in maintenance occupations (25.00%), office and administrative support (20.83%), and healthcare (20.83%).

-Overall, Prospect’s crime rate is one of the lowest in the nation, which makes a great place to live if safety is an important concern.
+Prospect’s overall crime rate ranks among the lowest in the nation, making it a very safe place to live.

 Prospect is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.